nerdnoir/beatlab/README.md

 Usage
 -----

-Define a module in the module path (see below).
+First you can define a module in the module path (see below).

-Here's an example to get you started:
+Here's an example module manifest to get you started:

 ```yaml
 title: My Workshop